Table of Contents

 Marianna Florida

 Collecting.
 In Marianna I developed the mild form of compulsive hoarding known as collecting.
 As far as I can recall neither of my parents were collectors, but they happily supported us kids in our collecting manias.
 My father traveled for the Forest Service fairly often, attending forestry conferences and the like in other parts of the country.
 He would bring me one of the little bars of soap from whatever hotel he stayed in, a free souvenir from a distant locale.
 I collected them avidly.
 In those days the wrappers were custom print jobs with the name and location of the hotel.
 Some had a bit of local color, e.g. a zia from a trip to New Mexico or an embossed outline of some grand hotel.
 I acquired a cigar box and began filling it with my soapy treasures.
 The paper-wrapped rectangular prisms of various sizes fit together nicely in the larger prism of the box, but the differing sizes made it a satisfyingly difficult puzzle.
 A new bar would sometimes require a complete reorganization.
 Plus there were a few round or oval bars who simply lived atop the other bars.
 I don't know what became of my soap collection, but I'm pretty sure none of those bars was ever unwrapped and used.
 That would have been sacrilege.
 My soap collection was an outward and visible sign of my inward and psychologically dubious hero worship of my father.
-Along the same lines I vividly recall a junior shaving set I got one Christmas.
-My dad was the only person in my life who shaved, and the shaving set that represented him was like manna, the best gift ever.
-Now I can see that these poor sacraments were as close as I could get to the physical affection and easygoing acceptance I longed for but never got from him.
+Along the same lines I vividly recall a junior shaving set I got one Christmas: plastic bladed safety razors, a little pot of soap, and a shaving brush.
+My dad was the only person in my life who shaved, as far as I knew then, and the shaving set that represented him was like manna, the best gift ever.
+Now I can see that these poor sacraments were as close as I could get to the physical affection I longed for but never got from him.
+My father was kind but unshakably reserved.

 But back to collecting.
-In a parallel development I also got interested in collecting rocks and artifacts by walking fields and snorkeling in Spring Creek with my brother, a consummate collector all his life.
-I found some cool stuff, but never came close to developing an eye like his.
-He could walk down a plowed furrow I'd just scoured and come up with three points I missed.
-But I didn't like walking with my eyes glued to the ground; it made my neck hurt.
-I got much deeper into collecting after we moved to Asheville.
+In a parallel development I also got interested in collecting rocks and artifacts by walking ploughed fields and snorkeling in Spring Creek with my brother Tim, consummate collector all his life.
+I found some cool stuff, but never came close to developing a an eye like his.
+He could walk down a furrow I'd just scoured and come up with three points I missed.
+But that's OK.
+I didn't like walking head down, my eyes glued to the ground; it made my neck hurt and meanwhile I was missing everything else: the day, the sky, the undulating field, the breeze.
+Kinda like the way obsessively taking pictures makes you miss everything including the thing you're shooting.
+I was much happier snorkeling in Spring Creek.
+After we moved to Asheville I got much deeper into collecting, graduating from fossils and artifacts with Tim to gems and minerals with my dad.

 Westmanor.
 We lived at 510 Westmanor Dr. Here's what it looks like recently.
 They changed the house numbering system.